South African law of sale: The buyer's remedies

 Kerr states that a buyer claiming under the warranty is entitled to repayment of the purchase price (or whatever portion has been paid) and, if loss over and above the amount can be shown, compensation for such loss.Alpha Trust (Pty) Ltd v Van der Watt 1975 (3) SA 734 (A) 748G.
 The action is a contractual one, which is sued for by means of the actio empti.

 Being a bona fide possessor, the buyer could also claim for any improvements made to the property, this from the true owner.

 Where eviction is partial only, and insufficient to entitle the buyer to claim rescission, he is entitled to claim the difference between the value of the property at eviction and the value of what is left to him.

-It is important to remember that the warranty is residual.
+The warranty is residual.
 One may contract out of it, if this is possible.